Japan’s

 Another bullet train to Osaka

 and a Dreamliner (B787) gets me back to California before I left Japan.
-Osaka
+Osaka Album(4)

 [1] A note about photos.
 There is a link to shared Google photos related to each geographical, cities, states, territories, area.
 There are too many but hopefully the reader can choose to indulge as many or few or none, as he and his giga byte limit will accommodate.